wonabru/chainnet/README.md

 <!-- /wp:paragraph -->

 <!-- wp:list -->
 <ul><li>No need of 51% consensus of network to accept block, thus instant transactions.</li><li>Negative transactions fees, what can be understood as negative friction.
 Activity in network builds its value and supply, so stabilize its price.</li><li>No infant time of this blockchain.
 Chainnet is secure from very beginning.</li><li>Joining to network is per invitation, so someone who is in the network can create new accounts, so closely related to real human social network.</li><li>No need to store whole blockchain on each node, so no proxy servers which operate on your name.
 Everybody can operate Chainnet from smartphone.
-Idea of true decentralization.</li></ul>
+Idea of true decentralization.</li><li>Problem of blockchains’ oracle is solved in Chainnet, by introducing temporary Oracle (some endpoint on internet) on which each participant of a transaction agreed.
+Because it is not permanent Oracle, but defined temporary by users of each transaction, it is also fully secure.
+The Oracle possibility makes Chainnet as the secure hedge for spot transaction among different blockchains (cross-blockchains DEX).
+In this sense Chainnet can be defined as meta-blockchain.</ul>
 <!-- /wp:list -->

 Architecture scheme: